Performance guarantees for model-based Approximate Dynamic Programming in continuous spaces: NUMERICAL RESULTS

-The difficulty in choosing the state-relevance weighting is highlighted by the fact that the approximate value function with $M=200$ gives a better lower-bound of $V^\ast$ but has a worse policy and online performance.
-For the $M\!=\!200$ approximate LP, it would be possible to choose a $c(x)$ different from $\nu$ that yields the same value function as $\hat{V}^\ast_{M=1}$.
-Thus there is an inherent discrepancy between choosing a $c(x)$ that maximizes the lower-bound of $V^\ast$, useful for assessing sub-optimality, and choosing a $c(x)$ that achieves the best online performance, the objective of the stochastic optimal control problem.
+Table \ref{tab:OnlineBounds_for1DExample} shows that, for this example, the online performance bounds of Theorem \ref{theorem:online_performance_bound_iterated_Vform} is also conservative, and that the iterated policy tightens the bound.
+The difficulty in choosing the state-relevance weighting is highlighted by the fact that the approximate value function with $M\!=\!200$ gives a better lower-bound of $V^\ast$ but has worse online performance.
+For the $M\!=\!200$ approximate LP, it would be possible to choose a $c(x)$ different from $\nu$ that yields a value function similar to $\hat{V}^\ast$ with $M\!=\!1$.
+Thus there is an inherent discrepancy between choosing a $c(x)$ that maximizes the lower-bound of $V^\ast$, useful for assessing sub-optimality, and choosing a $c(x)$ that achieves the best online performance.

-The improved approximate policy $\hat{\pi}_{M=200}^{D=3}$, shown in green in figure \ref{fig:1d_example_policies}, is a possible method to alleviate the difficulty in choosing the relevance weighting.
-Figure \ref{fig:1d_example_policies} shows that even with a very modest number of iterations, i.e., $D=3$, the improved policy significantly improves on its starting point $\hat{\pi}_{M=200}$.
+The bottom five rows of Table \ref{tab:OnlineBounds_for1DExample} show that, as expected, the iterated policy improves both the online performance and the online performance bound.
+As nice feature of this bound is that it theoretically converges to $0$ as $D$ increases.
+However, for higher dimensional systems the Bellman operator can only be approximated for a low number of iterations.
+We study this in more detail in the next section.